rrrossjr/MultitenantWorkshop/manage-app/clone-plug-drop/clone-plug-drop.md

     select count(*) from sale_orders;
     </copy>
     ````
-Observe that the count of sale_orders has increased after the refresh.
+Observe that the count of sale_orders is different from the count in the other running terminal window.

 ## Step 9: Snapshot Copy